evanroyrees/Automappa/docs/CONTRIBUTING.md

 ### 5. Import and render your component into the page layout

-At this point, the majority of the work has been done, now all of you have to do is simply place your component into the layout of the page.
-This should correspond to the same page for which you've implemented your component:
+At this point, the majority of the work has been done, now all that is left is to simply place the component into the layout of the page.
+This should correspond to the same page for which the component is implemented

 - `automappa/pages/<page>/layout.py`